nvdla/doc/doc/hw/v2/environment_setup_guide.rst

 Please install corresponding tools and point to the actual path in your environment.

+Note that the current source code has only been tested for the nv_small configuration, and while the nv_small configuration passes many tests, additionall coverage is necessary to get it to tapeout quality.

+Any project name specified should have a project spec file located at hw/spec/defs/<project_name>.spec.

 ::

     Creating tree.make to setup your working environment and projects